theboman/Hello_Bus/hello_bus/README.md

 - should have a way to brand for private bus comapnies and routes and allow users to set what bus companies and route they want to see.

 ## future goals of user side
+- Can make a simple driver side of the app to enter actual time arrived at a stop, this can be added to a db to keep track of delays on average over time to predict a more accurate time of arrival.
+  * this would need an admin screen on the admin side to add drivers (they would need a smart phone)
-- smart phone of driver gps intergration
+- smart phone using driver's phone and gps intergration? becomes a grab / uber like app
 - advertising

 ---
 ## Admin side
+- web based admin site
-allow admins to edit the routes, add drivers(if we predict with gps) using either a web front end or mobile front end.
+- allow admins to edit the routes, add drivers(if we predict with simple actuall arrival date or more advancded with drivers smart phone gps)
 Can't push refs to remote.
 Try running 'Pull' first to integrate your changes.Can't push refs to remote.
 Try running 'Pull' first to integrate your changes.Can't push refs to remote.
 Try running 'Pull' first to integrate your changes. using google maps or open street maps